MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/cpp_1.md

 {{</highlight>}}

 {{<alert class="info" caption="Note">}}
 *outputIndex* is the index number of the output connector.
-It is commented out in this example, because we only defined one output.
+It is commented in this example, because we only defined one output.
 In the case of more than one outputs, uncomment this parameter.
 {{</alert>}}

 #### Implementing *typedCalculateOutputSubImage*